 CAUTION !!! automatic translation from Polish

-The individual victim assessment questionnaire is the basis for law enforcement agencies (including the prosecutor’s office and the police) to determine key information related to the victim and the crime itself.
-Before completing the questionnaire, it is necessary to determine:
+The questionnaire of the individual assessment of the victim is the basis for the determination by law enforcement authorities (m.in. the prosecutor’s office or the police) of key information related to the victim and the crime itself.

 The questionnaire consists of two parts: